Levant-vACC/Levant-vACC-library/docs/Aerodromes/ORBB FIR/Erbil (ORER)/Erbil.md

 | --------------- | -------- | ---------- | ------- |
 | 1 - MODE A | 18 | 18 | |
 | 2 - MODE B | 36 | 36 | |

+!!! note
+    The preferential runway for both departures and arrivals is **runway 18** and shall be used when the tailwind component is less than 8 knots.

 ## Coordination